CornucopiaRG/Rogas/README.md

 ## Future Work
 - 1) find a more informative naming strategy for different query tabs
-- 2) improve the graph visualisation for large graphs (million or billion nodes), including implementing good layouts and improve the efficiency
+- 2) improve the graph visualisation for large graphs (million or billion nodes), including implementing good layouts and improving the efficiency
 - 3) make the visualisation for PATH operations more informative, in particular of dealing with multiple paths
 - 4) add more functions about user interaction, such as the content of graphs can correspondingly change when doing zoom-in/out
 - 5) build an algorithm store that includes different types of algorithms for network analysis